NabiilahArdini/UnsupervisedLearning/quiz.md

 4. Which of the following is NOT TRUE about PCA?
  - [ ] PCA requires to be scaled so they have the same range of measurement
  - [ ] A Principal Component with an eigenvalue of 0.6 is not more helpful than a PC with an eigenvalue of 6.0
- - [ ] We cannot fully reconstruct the original data from a PCA even we have eigen value and eigen vector
+ - [ ] We cannot fully reconstruct the original data from a PCA even when we have eigen value and eigen vector

 # 2. K-Means Clustering